-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, each major fund, and the aggregate remaining fund information of the Board as of June 30, 2011, and the respective changes in financial position thereof for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, each major fund, and the aggregate remaining fund information of the Board as of June 30, 2012, and the respective changes in financial position thereof for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued our report dated September 30, 2011 on our consideration of the Board's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated September 24, 2012 on our consideration of the Board's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.

-The management's discussion and analysis on pages 3 - 10, budgetary comparison information on pages 41 and 42 and the schedule of funding progress and employer contributions on page 43, are not a required part of the basic financial statements but are supplementary information required by accounting principles generally accepted in the United States of America.
-We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information.
+Accounting principles generally accepted in the United States of America require that the management discussion and analysis on pages 3-10, budgetary comparison information on pages 42 and 43 and the schedule of funding progress and employer contributions on page 44 be presented to supplement the basic financial statements, such information although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 However, we did not audit the information and express no opinion on it.